 As Father’s Day approaches, I want to do my part in shattering that myth.
 Here is an Ode to my dad.

 Growing up in South Shore, my upper middle class family was considered “hood rich” because my parents’ total household income hovered around $100,000.
 My siblings and I never ever wanted for anything, we had the latest video game consoles and cartridges, all the hottest fashions, family vacations to the Dells and Disneyland, plenty of pocket change daily for snacks, and anything our little hearts desired.
 My parents dressed very well, my Dad business casual everyday as a computer programmer, and my Mom wore dresses mostly as a public school special education teacher.
+I remember my Dad had this amazing pendant necklace that he used to let me wear occasionally.
+I don’t know how much it cost, but it looked pretty expensive.
+I loved it, so much so that I recently purchased a similar (but slightly more modern one) from goldpresidents.com.
 Both of my parents had cars, but of course Daddy was a little flashier with his Cadillac.
 I remember growing up you were the man in the black community if you had a Caddy, “sun roof top, diamond in the back, hitting on the scene with the gangsta lean!” were the lyrics to a popular soul song you could hear blasting from homes and car radios.

 Although I grew up into sports, my Daddy and I never had that particular connection because he was an intellectual and not an athlete.
 When we would sit and talk, it wouldn’t be about the Sox or Bears (no diss Cubs), instead he would put me in front of his favorite globe, spin it, pick a country, and talk world events; or we would discuss domestic affairs happening, especially during the Regan era (no diss Republicans but it was bad for black folks).